zimme/meteor/packages/accounts-base/Stories.md

 * When supporting login via an external service, that service might provide it's own UI that asks the end-user whether he wants to create an account with the service even though creating such an account might not guarantee that the end-user will be able to access the app using the service (e.g. because the end-user needs to provide more registration info to the app).
 This is potentially confusing to the end-user but the login service provider developer can't prevent it.
 * When supporting login via an external service, that service might provide it's own UI that asks the end-user to give permission to the app even though giving such permission might not guarantee that the end-user will be able to access the app using the service (e.g. because the end-user needs to provide more registration info).
 This is potentially confusing to the end-user but the login service provider developer can't always prevent it.
-* When supporting login via an external service, that service might require a page reload and thus not be able to execute an arbitrary Javascript callback when a login attempt finishes.
+* When supporting login via an external service, that service might not support calling an arbitrary Javascript callback when a login attempt finishes.
 For example, this is the case when using an OAuth provider in a context (e.g. Safari mobile?) where popups can't be used.
-In cases like this, the external service typically provides a way for the login service developer to pass some limited "state" into the external service that is made available when the login attempt finishes.
+Or consider an external service that authenticates a user by sending a link to the user's phone in an SMS message.
+The user might initiate the sign-in or sign-up from the browser on his desktop machine but use the browser on his phone to follow the link and finish the process.
+In cases like these, the external service typically provides a way for the login service developer to pass some limited "state" into the external service when initiating the authentication process, and a way to extract that "state" (e.g. from an URL) when the login attempt succeeds.

 The accounts UI package developer has the following concerns: